Real estate investing: How many mortgages can you have?

 A hard money loan also is a secured loan.
 This means the lender accepts property as collateral.
 In other words, if a borrower defaults on a hard money loan, the lender takes possession of the property.

-Before you commit to one, you should consider that hard money loans:
+Before you commit to one, you should consider the following about hard money loans:

-- Don’t require as strict of an approval process.
+- They don’t require as strict of an approval process.
 As a borrower, you might turn to this option if you can’t get approved for a conventional loan.

-- Can be closed in just days, as opposed to the month or so it may take to get a conventional mortgage
+- They can be closed in just days, as opposed to the month or so it may take to get a conventional mortgage.

-- Often come with higher interest rates compared with conventional loans
+- They often come with a higher interest rate compared to conventional loans.

-- May require a larger down payment because lenders may want to finance only 70% – 80% or less of the property value
+- They may require a larger down payment because lenders may want to finance only 70% – 80% or less of the property’s value.

 Still, hard money loans can offer real estate investors and house flippers the quickest way to buy multiple properties.